Student Code of Conduct and Community Standards

 Student Grievance Policy and Procedures

 This policy ensures that student grievances are resolved in an orderly and timely manner.
 A grievance is a formal difference or dispute between a student and a Monroe employee or department regarding a non-academic issue that is perceived as negatively affecting the student.
-Issues may include the provision of services or the interpretation and/or application of policies and procedures by members of the College’s faculty or staff.
+Issues may include the provision of services or the interpretation and/or application of policies and procedures by members of the University’s faculty or staff.
 A grievance differs from an appeal of an academic decision as it deals with service issues and not academic coursework or grades.

 Typically, a grievance may be based on one of the following claims: